-Time and time again, the sacred geography of Dinetah called her back to the stronghold, ultimately leading her to the Program Coordinator, then Program Manager position in Ancestral Lands Navajo office.
+Time and time again, the sacred geography of Dinetah called her back to the stronghold, ultimately leading her to the Diné Program Coordinator, then Program Manager, and now Associate Director position in Ancestral Lands Navajo office.
 She can be found looking for stones to chisel and place, propagating plants or hiking around McGaffey.

 Chas (he/him/his) began with Southwest Conservation Corps (SCC) in April 2012.
 He began as a Field Supervisor, then co-led a Disaster Relief Crew in New York in November 2012 after Hurricane Sandy.
 In January 2013, he began as Ancestral Lands Program Coordinator, working with the Bureau of Indian Affairs and Acoma Pueblo to support existing programs and bring new conservation opportunities to Tribal Lands in the Southwest.
 Chas became the SCC Four Corners Program Director in January 2014 and the Ancestral Lands Program Director in 2015.